If you’re looking for a specific term, click a letter

 See: Abnormal loads

 Transportation of goods via road, usually by truck or lorry.
 Goods are usually packed by pallets or containers.

-Roll on/Roll off freight, designed to accommodate wheeled cargo/vehicles e.g. cars, buses, trucks.
-Vehicles are driven on/off ship using built-in ramps to avoid damage without the need of packaging and use of cranes.
+Roll-on/Roll-off freight, designed to accommodate wheeled cargo/vehicles e.g. cars, buses, trucks.
+Vehicles are driven on/off the ship using built-in ramps to avoid damage without the need for packaging and use of cranes.
 This usually makes costs cheaper due to not needing packaging or containers.

 A place where the shipment is imported or exported.
-Shipments usually occur between shipping ports to facilitate for the large amount of vessels and freight goods passing to and from the destination.
+Shipments usually occur between shipping ports to facilitate for a large amount of vessels and freight goods passing to and from the destination.

 A form of freight carried out overseas.